pietracorvo/visualize_spotify_toptracks/README.md

-# Use Spotify API to get personal X top tracks and visualize them
+# Use Spotify API to get personal topX tracks and visualize them

 [Live version](https://pietracorvo.github.io/visualize_spotify_toptracks) of the single page application.
 TODO github pages not working because REDIRECT_URI hardcoded to 'http://127.0.0.1:5500/spotify_apidashboard_webpage.html and CLIENT_ID also hardcoded